beginning of content

 How is ME/CFS diagnosed?

 There is no single test to diagnose ME/CFS.
-Your doctor will ask you about your symptoms, and how long you have had them, and might do some tests to rule out other possible causes.
+Your doctor will ask you about your symptoms, and how long you have had them.
+They might do some tests to rule out other possible causes of your symptoms.

-You can only receive a diagnosis of ME/CFS after you have had symptoms for 6 months or more.
+You can only receive a diagnosis of ME/CFS after you have had disabling fatigue for 6 months or more.
+In children and adolescents, these symptoms need to last for 3 months or more.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-There is no cure for ME/CFS, but there are several things your doctor can suggest to help you relieve your symptoms and improve your quality of life.
+There is no cure for ME/CFS, but there are several things your doctor may suggest to help manage your symptoms.

-Your doctor may also suggest working with other healthcare professionals such as an occupational therapist, physiotherapist or psychologist.
+Your doctor may also suggest working with other healthcare professionals such as:

 Resources and support